ikuhamada/state-doc/manual.rst

 	Description:

-	Full path to the output directory (default: "." means the directory where the STATE executable is located)
+	Full path to the output directory (default: "." means the directory where the STATE executable is located).

 ESM | ESM_BC
 	Type: character